manthanp76/AI-DnD/readme.md

   - `NPCFactory` class: Create new NPC types or modify the existing ones.
 - **Game Settings**: The `Settings` class in `settings.py` allows you to configure various game settings, such as difficulty, game mode, and more.
   - `get()` and `set()` methods: Retrieve and modify individual settings.

-## Contribution
-If you'd like to contribute to the D&D AI Dungeon Master project, feel free to submit a pull request with your improvements or additions.
-We welcome any feedback or suggestions to make the game more engaging and immersive.

-## License
-This project is licensed under the [MIT License](LICENSE)."# AI-DnD"